3FinTony/The-Aquarium-of-Interest/README.md

 ]
 The Staking pool [ByStr20] will reward all connected addresses a 40% Plus anti Inflation Compensation daily.
 ]
+The Tank of Defi Evolution will change Decentralized Finance forever ]
 \\ The Tank of Defi Evolution ///